marcelpetersen/mobil/wunder_collections/_apps/wunder-zendesk-connector.md

 - column_description: After you decide to use the Zendesk Connector our team will help to setup the connector for you.
   column_title: Setup
-- column_title: ''
+- column_title: Go
-  column_description: ''
+  column_description: After things are setup the connector will do the work for you.

 ---